laurilopes/api_docs/v1/documentation/resources/petitions/signatures.md

             <td>
                 <em>(Optional)</em> Whether or not the signer’s name will
                 appear in the petition’s signature list and on their Change.org profile.
-If omitted, a signatures is public by default.
+If omitted, a signature is public by default.
                 Accepted values are <code>true</code> and <code>false</code>.
             </td>
         </tr>